tatsuyai713/docker-nvidia-egl-desktop/README.md

 **[日本語版 (Japanese)](README_ja.md)**

-## Quick Start
+## Quick Start (Devcontainer)

-Get up and running in minutes:
+Get up and running on your local workstation in minutes.
+This fork re-packages the original Selkies EGL Desktop (which targets Kubernetes clusters) into a friendly Devcontainer-style workflow for individual developers.

 ```bash
 # 1) (Optional) pull prebuilt base image